How To Relax at the Weekend When You Have Kids

 Try to eat a meal out of the house

 Life with small children involves a lot of food prep, table clearing, surface wiping, and crawling around on the floor picking up the endless stream of food that people have chucked there.
 An easy way to lighten the load at the weekends is to eat one meal (or more!) out of the house.
 Not having to think about what you’re going to cook, or pick it up off the floor afterwards, is worth its weight in gold.
-One of the major things I’ve missed during the pandemic is eating lunch out in a café on Saturdays or Sundays – and it’s one of the first routines I intend to reinstate once life returns to normal.
+One of the major things I missed during the pandemic is eating lunch out in a café on Saturdays or Sundays – it really helps.

 I hope this post has given you some ideas for how you can relax at the weekend when you have young kids.
 If you have any tips, I’d love to hear them – drop me a note in the comments!